dflook/terraform-github-actions/terraform-apply/README.md

 * `replace`

-  List of resources to replace if any update to them is required.
+  List of resources to replace, one per line.

-  Only available with supported terraform versions (v0.15.2 onwards).
+  Only available with terraform versions that support replace (v0.15.2 onwards).

   ```yaml
   with: